 An operating budget is adopted and maintained by the governing board of the School pursuant to the requirements of Florida Statutes.
 The budget is adopted using the same basis of accounting that is used in the preparation of the fund financial statements.
-Budgets are adopted for the general fund.

-Appropriations in all budgeted funds lapse at the end of the fiscal year even if they have related encumbrances.
+Appropriations lapse at the end of the fiscal year even if they have related encumbrances.
 Encumbrances are commitments related to unperformed (executory) contracts for goods or services (i.e., purchase orders, contracts, and commitments).
 Encumbrance accounting is utilized to the extent necessary to assure effective budgetary control and accountability and to facilitate effective cash planning and control.
 While all appropriations and encumbrances lapse at year-end, valid outstanding encumbrances (those for which performance under the executory contract is expected in the next year) are re-appropriated and become part of the subsequent year's budget pursuant to state regulations.